 Reliability also stands out in reviews.
 I’ve noticed users mention that the platform experiences minimal downtime, which is crucial for businesses that rely heavily on inbound calls.
 Knowing the system remains stable and consistently available gives teams confidence that they won’t lose revenue or miss critical customer interactions.

+Users often praise the platform for its efficient call tracking, which helps teams stay on top of customer interactions.
 One issue I’ve seen mentioned in G2 reviews is call overlapping during peak times.
 When there’s a surge in inbound calls, multiple agents may try to pick up the same call, which creates confusion and slows down response times.
-For businesses that regularly experience high call volumes, this can lead to longer resolution times and frustration for both agents and customers.
+Even so, many reviewers note that the system’s strong tracking and routing features generally help manage high call volumes effectively.

 While the reporting feature is generally strong, I’ve noticed feedback about occasional inconsistencies in certain reports.
-When data isn’t accurate or complete, it can lead to misinformed decisions—especially for teams relying on analytics to monitor performance and spot trends.
-For a call tracking platform, consistent and reliable reporting is essential, so any discrepancies can undermine confidence in the system.
+When data isn’t accurate or complete, it can lead to misinformed decisions — especially for teams relying on analytics to monitor performance and spot trends.
+Still, users appreciate that the platform offers in-depth reporting capabilities that make it easier to track key metrics once any minor discrepancies are addressed.

 What I like about Ozonetel CloudAgent: